Es'kia Mphahlele: As a novelist and short-story writer

 It was during his primary school days when he started rooting everywhere for newsprint to read.
 He recalled always looking for any old scrap of paper to read.
 He further recalled a small one-room tin shack the then municipality called a "reading room", on the western edge of Marbastad.
 He remembered it being stacked with dilapidated books and journals, junked by some bored ladies in the suburbs.
 He dug out of the pile Miguel de Cervantes' Don Quixote, and went through the whole lot like a termite, elated by the sense of discovery, recognition of the printed word and by the mere practice of the skill of reading.
 Cervantes stood out in his mind, although his imagination was also fired by the silent movies of the 1930s.
 He enjoyed a combination of Cervantes' Don Quixote and Sancho Panza together with Laurel and Hardy and Buster Keaton.
 Mphahlele would read the subtitles aloud to his friends who could not read well, amid the yells and foot stamping and bouncing on chairs to the rhythm of the action.

 The 1959 publication of his autobiographical novel Down Second Avenue drew worldwide interest in Mphahlele as a writer, and focused a powerful spotlight on the internal dynamics of South Africa as it steadily drifted toward greater racial oppression and greater world isolation.
 Now a classic of African literature, Down Second Avenue had successful printings in English, French, German, Russian, Dutch and Japanese, reflecting the impact and international popularity of the book.
 Mphahlele's second novel, The Wanderers, was a story chronicling the experience of exiles in Africa.

-While in Paris, he published The Living and the Dead, in 1961.
-Six years later, in East Africa, he published In Corner B. The contents of both collections of short stories are included in The Unbroken Song (1986), which also contains some of Mphahlele's poems.
+While in Paris, Mphahlele published The Living and the Dead, in 1961.
+Six years later, in East Africa, he published In Corner B. The contents of both collections of short stories are included in The Unbroken Song (1986), which also contains some of his poems.

 As part of his Master's thesis, in 1962 he published The African Image, which provides a historical perspective of South African literature.
 In 1967, he edited the anthology African Writing Today, which was published by Penguin.
 During his PhD, he produced The Wanderers, a novel of exile originally submitted as a dissertation for his PhD in creative writing.
 Down Second Avenue was doing so well such that it was translated into French and German in 1964.
 In December 1978, the Minister of Justice took Mphahlele's name off the list of writers who may be quoted, and whose works may not be circulated in the country.
 Only Down Second Avenue, Voices in the Whirlwind and Modern African Stories, which he had co-edited, could then be read in the country.
 Other publications remained banned.

 The first comprehensive collection of his critical writing was published under the title ES'KIA in 2002, the same year that the Es'kia Institute was founded.
 Mphahlele's life and work is currently found in the efforts of a non-governmental, non-profit organisation based in Johannesburg.